YC-collection/achuwilson.github.io/_posts/2016-09-16-first-paper.md

 ### **-16 to 21st May 2016:  Attending ICRA**

 I had the priceless opportunity to attend the IEEE sponsored International Conference on Robotics and Automation [(ICRA)](https://www.icra2016.org) at Stockholm.
-I was one of the three-member team "Autobots" that won the Humanitarian Robotics Challenge (HRATC).
+I was one of the three-member team "AUTOBOTS" that won the Humanitarian Robotics Challenge (HRATC).
+You can read more on my ICRA experiences in my previous blog [post.](http://achuwilson.github.io/blog/2016/05/icra2016/)

 The benefits brought by ICRA were many.
 I met so many researchers and came to know about their work.
 I could attend a series of workshops by leading roboticists.
 It was my first time seeing papers being presented.
 Even though I couldn't make sense of many papers due to my limited knowledge, it was an awesome learning experience.
 The papers published at ICRA comes from all realms of robotics.
 Coming from a background more inclined seeing the real-hardware robots, I could classify them into two- purely theoretical/mathematical papers and  papers on 'real robot hardware' .